api3dao/airnode/packages/operation/README.md

 `apiProviders` must have a unique name as the key.

 `mnemonic` - must be a unique 12 or 24 list of dictionary words.
-You can generate a mnemonic [here](https://iancoleman.io/bip39/). **DO NOT SEND REAL FUNDS TO A WALLET LINKED TO A TEST MNEMONIC**
+You can generate a mnemonic [here](https://iancoleman.io/bip39/).
+This mnemonic is used to derive the provider's master wallet.
+The master wallet address serves as the provider admin address. **DO NOT SEND REAL FUNDS TO A WALLET LINKED TO A TEST MNEMONIC**

 **Endpoints**